fpdavis/MarquesasServer/README.md

    * Addded commented out socket code
    * Completed Etag support for default html page (cache Page/MD5Sum)
    * Fixed issue when a selected game had no available resource, the html page would not refresh as expected

+   * Launchbox's upgrade to .Net core moved Unbroken.LaunchBox.Plugins.dll from the Metadata directory to the Core directory
+   * Update .Net Framework to 4.8
+   * Fixed broken Binary Requests for Video, Music, and Manuals.
+This should have fixed the problems with Chrome and the Manual, both /Manual and /Binary/Manual.
+   * Fixed a refresh issue where every other Auto Refresh would bring back the "No Resource" available page.
+   * Fixed bug when no game was selected.
+   * Added more precise version checking.
+   * Added version number to settings panel.